Skip to main content

 How to Use Quandl for External Data

-If you're building something in Pine Script, you can grab that same data using the security function.
-Here's a simple example of how that looks:
+In Pine Script, you can grab that data using the security function:

 data = security("QUANDL:CHRIS/CME_CSC1", "D", close)

-This lets you smoothly incorporate all sorts of third-party time series data into your own custom indicators or trading strategies, without any manual copy-pasting.
-It just works in the background.
+This lets you incorporate third-party time series data into your own custom indicators or trading strategies without manual copy-pasting.

 Working with Your Own Data in Pine Script

-Sometimes you need to use data that isn't available through standard sources like Quandl.
-For small datasets that don't change often, you can directly include your own numbers in Pine Script using time-based conditions.
-If you're new to Pine Script programming, understanding What Language is Pine Script?
-A Complete Guide for Traders can help you grasp the fundamentals before diving into complex data integration.
+Sometimes you need data that isn't available through standard sources like Quandl.
+In January 2025, I had a project that needed S&P 500 divisor values — data that simply wasn't on any free feed.
+For small datasets that don't change often, you can directly embed your own numbers in Pine Script using time-based conditions.
+If you're new to Pine Script, What Language is Pine Script?
+A Complete Guide for Traders covers the basics before you get into data integration.

 Here's a practical example using quarterly S&P divisor values: